Azure/counterfit/docs/source/internals/internals.md

 ## TextAttack
 Counterfit includes a number of blackbox attacks against text models from the TextAttack framework.
 These attacks have no parameters and the user need only set a `target_sample` when running an attack.
 TextAttack requires that `self.X` be a list of sentences to be used as input to a model.

-When implementing a target for Textattack, please note that TextAttack currently expects that `model_output_classes` to be a list of ordered integers beginning at 0 (e.g., [0, 1, 2]) rather than a list of labels (e.g., ['cat', 'dog', 'horse']).
+When implementing a target for Textattack, please note that TextAttack currently expects that `target_output_classes` to be a list of ordered integers beginning at 0 (e.g., [0, 1, 2]) rather than a list of labels (e.g., ['cat', 'dog', 'horse']).
 This is because it uses the class label as an index.

 ## Adversarial Robustness Toolkit
 Counterfit includes a number of blackbox evasion attacks suitable for targets of the 'numpy' or 'image' data type using the Adversarial Robustness Toolbox (ART) .
 ART expects `self.X` to be a list of lists, that is, each row in the list corresponds to an input sample, and each input sample is a list of numbers or images.
 Thus, it's typical that `self.X` is an array of dimensions (N, dim) (for numpy), (N, channels, height, width) for image with channels_first=True) (default), or (N, height, width, channels) for image with channels_first=False.